estefan3112/MAME-Realistic-Bezel-Artwork/README.md

 Main contributions of this repository are:

-(1) Scaled up to 4000 x 2250 pixels.
-(Note: I will probably revert to 1080p because scaling up adds no value, only adds file size)
+(1) All bezels are based on 1080p (original contributions).
+Altough I scaled some of them up to 4000 x 2250 pixels, I will probably revert back to 1080p because scaling up adds no value.
+Whereas MAME automatically scales up, Retroarch config files must be adapted manually to your screen resolution (see the subsection Readme's for further detail.

-(2) MAME Bezels are split into cabinet and screen.
-Inside of each game, you can choose between a Clear Screen and a Scratch Screen.
-This makes it possible to reduce the opacity of the scratches without limiting the overall beauty of the cabinet.
-Technically, the Alpha Channel of the Screen Artwork determines the intensity of the scratches and reflections on the screen.
+(2) MAME Bezels are split into cabinet and screen, so that you can switch between Clear Screen and Scratch Screen inside the game.
+Retroarch is different here.
+Again, the subsections Readme's will provide further details.

-(3) The MAME NEOGEO Artwork is a specialty: It is attached to every Neogeo Game on top of its own screens.
-This is damn cool, because you can always revert to a cool generic NEOGEO Cabinet with every single NEOGEO game.
-Also here, I added two cabinets, one with a Scrach Screen and one with a Clear Screen.
+(3) This repository aims to be platform independent.
+MAME .lay files should work all over, whereas Retroarch needs dedicated config files for every system.
+This will also explained in the subdirectory Readme's.

-A note as regards Screen Size in these Layout files:
+A general note as regards Screen Size in these Layout files:
-As explained to me by John in a post, all traditional Cabinet monitors are 4:3 aspect ratio.
+As explained to me by John in a post, nearly all traditional Cabinet monitors are 4:3 aspect ratio.
 Even if the game provides for a different internal screen resolution, they were displayed in 4:3.
 Although this results in distortion in some games, only this seems to provide the view of the original.

-For ease of use, I provide the files in directories, they can be easily zipped for the designated MAME Artwork directory in order to avoid subdirectories.

 This is work in progress, more artwork to arrive.
+It takes very long because I am doing a lot of testing before I am satisfied with the results.

 ALL WORK DONE HERE IS LICENSED UNDER GPL FOR FURTHER FREE USE.